 *PRE-REGISTRATION IS REQUIRED.
 NO ON-SITE REGISTRATION WILL BE AVAILABLE THE DAY OF THE EVENT.

-The Kickoff Event is in the Duke Ellington Ballroom and consists of a short program featuring speakers from the university and community.
+Kickoff takes place in the Carl Sandburg Auditorium and consists of a short program featuring speakers from the university and community.
 Volunteers are then dismissed to board buses to head to their work sites.
-Volunteers will work at their site until conclusiong of the event and can board a circulating bus as they complete their work.
+Volunteers will work at their site until conclusion of the event and can board a circulating bus as they complete their work.

 A few helpful tips: